 I’ve stayed in Burlingame before and taken the Caltrain northward to SF.

 Day Trips From San Francisco

 If you’ve only got 3 days in San Francisco, packing in a day trip isn’t the best idea.
 But if you decide to extend your stay, here are some awesome options!

 If you’re visiting San Francisco, you’re also SO close to the world famous wine region of Napa Valley.
 Even if you don’t care for wine, the region has such beautiful landscapes, a castle, and art galleries.
 I thoroughly enjoyed visiting Napa Valley even though I’m not a wine person.

 Muir Woods National Monument (a redwood forest) is JUST over the Golden Gate Bridge, about 16 miles north of San Francisco.
-Can you believe I’ve never been?!
-It’s definitely on my list.
+It is definitely worth the trip if you can find the time.

 Half Moon Bay

 If you’re craving a slower-paced, quaint beach town, Half Moon Bay is for you.
 Definitely get a sandwich at the deli at San Benito House.
 So Yum!